mojombo/tomdoc/tomdoc.md

 'string' to refer to a String type).
 If the argument has other constraints (e.g. duck-typed method requirements), simply state those requirements.
 The dashes following each argument name SHOULD be lined up in a single column.
 Lines SHOULD be wrapped at 80 columns.
-If an explanation is longer than that, additional lines MUST be indented at least two spaces but SHOULD be indented to match the indentation of the explanation.
+Wrapped lines MUST be indented, as a block, under the parent line by at least two spaces, but SHOULD be indented to match the indentation of the explanation.
 For example:

     # element - The Symbol representation of the element.
 The Symbol should